Midtown, Wichita, Kansas: Primary and secondary education

 The Roman Catholic Diocese of Wichita oversees one Catholic elementary school in the neighborhood, St. Patrick School.

 Infrastructure

 Health care

 Ascension Via Christi St. Francis, one of the city's primary hospitals, is located in Midtown at 9th Street and St. Francis Avenue.
 Select Specialty Hospital-Wichita, an acute long-term care facility, is also located on the St. Francis campus.

 Media

 KSNW, the NBC television affiliate in Wichita, broadcasts from studios on North Main Street in Midtown.
+Another television station, KCTU, maintains studios at 9th and Water Streets in this neighborhood.

 Parks and recreation

 The city government's Park and Recreation Department maintains six parks in Midtown: Emporia Park, Hope Park, North Woodland Park, Otis Park, Prospect Park, and Victoria Park.
 Located on North Emporia Avenue, Emporia Park covers 1.09 acres and includes a playground.
 Hope Park, formerly named the Midtown Mini-Park, occupies 0.1 acres at the corner of North Emporia Avenue and East 14th Street and hosts a playground.
 The 20 acre North Woodland Park lies on West 21st Street along the east bank of the Little Arkansas River.
 It includes a playground, a softball diamond, a basketball court, and the Hispanic Senior Center.
 Otis Park is a small, 0.54 acre park located at the intersection of North Market Street and 13th Street along the former path of a rail line.
 Across 13th Street to the south from Otis Park is Prospect Park, a similar 0.54 acre space with a playground.
 Victoria Park is a 0.37 acre space on a traffic island at the intersection of 17th Street and Park Place.
 It is the site of a National Humane Alliance fountain.